Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-Since the twist parameter around a curve depends on the orientation, we need to assign a direction for all coordinate geodesics on $\mathcal{R}_0$.
-We say that two geodesics on the boundary of some pair of pants $P$ are consistently oriented with respect to $P$, if $P$ lies on the right as we traverse either geodesics in the positive direction.
-Assume that we already directed geodesics $L_1,\cdots,L_j,~j\geq1$.
-If $L_{j+1}$ lies on the boundary of two distinct pairs of pants, or is a boundary geodesic, then there is a lowest index $i$, so that $L_{j+1}$ lies on the boundary of $P_i$.
+\paragraph{Directing the Coordinate and the Boundary Geodesics:} Since the twist parameter around a curve depends on the orientation, we need to assign a direction for all coordinate geodesics on $\mathcal{R}_0$.
+We say that two geodesics on the boundary of some pair of pants $P$ are consistently oriented with respect to $P$, if $P$ lies on the right as we traverse either geodesic in the positive direction.
+Assume that we already directed geodesics $L_1,\ldots,L_j,~j\geq1$.
+If $L_{j+1}$ lies on the boundary of two distinct pairs of pants or is a boundary geodesic, then there is the lowest index $i$, so that $L_{j+1}$ lies on the boundary of $P_i$.
 Since $j+1>1,~L_{j+1}$ corresponds to either $b_{i,2}$ or $b_{i,3}$, for $b_{i,1}$ must correspond to some attaching geodesic, $L_{j'},~j'\leq j$.
 We direct $L_{j+1}$ so that $L_{j+1}$ and $L_{j'}$ are consistently oriented as boundary elements of $L_i$.
-If $L_{j+1}$ is a handle geodesic, with same pair of pants, $P_i$, on both sides of $L_{j+1}$, then its direction is more complicated.
-We shall explain this case when we encounter such a situation later.
+If $L_{j+1}$ is a handle geodesic, with the same pair of pants $P_i$ on both sides of $L_{j+1}$, then its direction is more complicated.
+We shall explain this case when we encounter such a situation.